Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights

-The Miami Dolphins (1-5) will fight to halt their five-game losing streak as they are 2.5-point underdogs against the Atlanta Falcons (2-3) on Sunday, October 24, 2021 at Hard Rock Stadium.
-The point total is set at 47.5.
+The Miami Dolphins (1-5) are an underdog by just 2.5 points as they aim to break a five-game slide in a matchup against the Atlanta Falcons (2-3) on Sunday, October 24, 2021 at Hard Rock Stadium.
+The over/under is 47.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.